sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 - Something you know (e.g., a PIN)
 - Something you are (e.g., a fingerprint or iris scan)

-NIST SP 800-116 recommends the minimum number of authentication factors required to access controlled, limited, and exclusion areas.
+NIST SP 800-116, Revision 1,<!--Validate against new SP 800-116 Rev. 1.--> recommends the minimum number of authentication factors required to access controlled, limited, and exclusion areas.
 (See Table 2.)

 **Table 2.
 Number of Required Authentication Factors**